icub-tech-iit/training-programming-best-practices/TRAINING.md

 ## 4.9.
 Test death

-If we expect that a function close the program with an error that contains "must be true".
+If we expect that a function closes the program with an error that contains "must be true".

 ```c++
 TEST(MyDeathTest, Exit)